Scope of JJAP

 Rapid Communications are concise papers reporting new and timely developments with strong impact in respective areas of applied physics.
 The maximum length of the paper is three printed pages.
 (For any manuscript submitted on or after January 1 2013, the page limit of a Rapid Communication paper will be four printed pages.)
 To ensure prompt publication, papers will be handled swiftly in the reviewing and publication processes.

-Brief Notes are short reports on significant improvements in instrumentation, fabrication processes and measurement techniques, as well as serving as an archive for knowledge useful for applied physics such as important material parameters, within the limit of two printed pages.
+Brief Notes are short reports on significant improvements in instrumentation, fabrication processes, measurement techniques, and theoretical analyses, as well as serving as an archive for knowledge useful for applied physics such as important material parameters, within the limit of two printed pages.
 (For any manuscript submitted on or after January 1 2013, the page limit of a Brief Note paper will be three printed pages.)

 Review Papers and Invited Review Papers